thiagojcb/DuneTriggerAlgs/README.md

 a `exec/run_trivial_candidate.cxx`, which creates fake TPs, feeds them into it and then dumps them in a csv.

-Note none the granularity of the `TriggerCandidateMaker` and `TriggerDecisionMaker` isn't be decided here.
-It is the ArtDAQ (and LArSoft)'s developers' job to decided how many `TriggerCandidateMakers` there should be in one APA for example.
-The focus of this library is the algorithm, ArtDAQ and LArSoft should create and handle the DuneTriggers objects and the calls to them.
-The classes `NaiveTriggerQueue` and `NaiveTriggerCandidateConsumer` that `run_trivial_candidate.cxx` are indicative.
+Note none the granularity of the `TriggerActivityMaker`, `TriggerCandidateMaker` and `TriggerDecisionMaker` isn't be decided here.
+It is the ArtDAQ's developers' job to decided how many `TriggerCandidateMakers` there should be in one APA for example.
+The focus of this library is the algorithm, ArtDAQ should create and handle the DuneTriggers objects and the calls to them (this is realised in DAQDuneTriggers)

 <a name="compile"/>

 ## To compile it
-You need to have the boost libraries for testing.
+You need to have the boost libraries for testing (this dependency will be dropped soon, we don't need it)
 ```
 git clone https://github.com/plasorak/DuneTriggerAlgs.git
 cd DuneTriggerAlgs
 mkdir build
 cd build
+export DUNETRIGGERALGS_DIR=$(pwd)/../install # this is for DAQDuneTrigger to know where this install is.
-cmake ../
+cmake -DCMAKE_INSTALL_PREFIX=${DUNETRIGGERALGS_DIR} ../
 make -j`nproc`
+make install # to move all the insteresting stuff in ${DUNETRIGGERALGS_DIR}
 ctest # if you want to run the tests, right now it doesn't do anything interesting
-export DUNETRIGGERALGS_DIR=$(pwd) # this is for DAQDuneTrigger to know where this install is.
 ```

 <a name="contribute"/>